hmjatt/Sign-up-Form/README.md

 1. Form Validation with JavaScript

-2. Custom error messages
+2. Custom error messages with validation

 3. Password and Confirm Password validation with custom error message

-4. Email validation with custom error message
+4. REGEX validation for Name, Phone, Email, Password, Confirm Password

 5. Min & Max Length validation for Name, Email, Password, Confirm Password

 ### Links to content that helped me with this project